 I will start his story at the beginning.
-Last February, my husband and I drove to Utah to pick up our brand new baby little Staffie.
+In February or 2017, my husband and I drove to Utah to pick up our brand new baby little Staffie.
 Staffie is short for Staffordshire bull terrier.
 Although they are a different breed, I often describe him as a pocket pitbull.
 Take a beautiful pitbull and shrink them down half the size.

 We had a hard time naming the little guy and a lot of people don’t like what we named him, but he ended up Li’l Fellar.
 For the most part he was having a normal puppyhood.
 We had his regular vaccinations, and then around May we took him back into the vet because he had an ear infection and a skin irritation for which they gave him some medication.